james-menzies/robots/README.md

 This challenge attempts to solve the IOOF's recruitment challenge involving a robot simulation.
 The complete details of the challenge is [laid out in full here.](https://github.com/ioof-holdings/recruitment/wiki/Robot-Challenge) This program solves the extension to the problem, which allows multiple robots to roam around on the table.
 The following discussion will provide a high-level overview of the architecture, followed by a more detailed breakdown of classes and interfaces, followed by the testing methodology.

+This program is written in Java 11, however is completely backward-compatible with Java 8.

+## How to Run
+(Coming Soon)

 ## Program Architecture

 The key feature of this demonstration is the intent to separate the concerns between the **View** (the user interface), the **Controller** (what happens when a user issues a command) and the **Model** (the underlying data structures).
 This is roughly equivalent to the standard MVC architecture, but with one key exception:

 > Rather than the **View** be directly updated from the **Model**, the View will arbitrarily request an update from the **Controller** via the `REPORT` command.
 This is purely to stay within the parameters of the challenge.
+>
-If desired, a traditional MVC solution could be deployed, likely via attaching a callback listener on the **Model.**
+>If desired however, it's entirely possible that a traditional MVC solution could be deployed, likely via attaching a callback listener on the **Model.**

 To round out the application, a `Main` class is implemented to bootstrap the program.